 Linda earned a degree in Hebrew Language Education from Spertus College in Chicago.
 While in Israel she worked at Bar Ilan University and the Weizmann Institute of Science.
 Back in the U.S., she worked in the travel industry for 10 years.

 Linda joined the year-round Ramah staff as Development Director in 1997.
 She is very proud to be a part of a development team made up of lay leaders and professionals who give generously of their energy and resources to support Ramah’s mission.
-Linda and Michael are active members of the Skokie Egalitarian Minyan and they are proud grandparents of seven current/future Ramahniks.
+Linda and Michael are active members of the Skokie Egalitarian Minyan and they are proud grandparents of eight current/future Ramahniks.

 Chief Development Officer

 Sam joined the year-round team in January 2014.
 Previously, Sam had served for two terms on the Ramah Wisconsin Committee and had been co-chair of Development with Dan Blumenthal on the Ramah Wisconsin Executive Committee.
 Professionally Sam brings a wealth of development experience most recently serving as the Midwest Deputy Director for AIPAC where he managed an annual campaign of $14M across nine Midwest states.
 Sam spent four years at Ramah Wisconsin as a camper and seven on staff including several as a Rosh Aidah.
-Sam met his wife Sarah Ettinger (Nivo ‘98) at camp, and they now have two children.
+Sam met his wife Sarah Ettinger (Nivo ‘98) at camp, and they now have three children.

 Camper Intake Coordinator